mangye16/ReID-Survey/README.md

 # ReID-Survey
-Deep Learning for Person Re-identification:  A Survey and Outlook
+Deep Learning for Person Re-identification:  A Survey and Outlook.

+A cross-modality implementation is [HERE](https://github.com/mangye16/Cross-Modal-Re-ID-baseline).

 # Highlights